Historic Ingleside, Macon, GA, USA

 And that's a wrap.

-ALL RIGHTS RESERVED ©MMXXIII • REGISTERED & PROTECTED • PLEASE DO NOT COPY
+ALL RIGHTS RESERVED ©MMXXIV • REGISTERED & PROTECTED • PLEASE DO NOT COPY